michaelmangelsdorf/Sonne8/README.md

 ### U, V, S, P

 Each bit in the U and V registers selects an implementation specific IO device (for example SPI device select etc).
-Writing to P transfers a value onto the tri-state IO bus.
-Reading from P transfers a value from the IO-bus.
+Writing to P (Parallel) transfers a byte onto the tri-state IO bus.
+Reading from P transfers a byte from the IO-bus.
 Use the OFF signal to tri-state the bus.
-Writing to P removes the tri-state.
+Writing to P also removes the tri-state.

-Writing to the S register prepares the transfered byte for serialization.
+Writing to the S (Serial) register puts that byte into a shift-register for serialization.
 The CSO signal ("clock serial out") shifts out one bit on the MOSI line.
 Reading from S yields the currently deserialized byte in the shift-register.
 The CSI signal ("clock serial in") shifts in one bit from the MISO line.
 The SCH and SCL signals respectively toggle the serial master clock high or low.

 ## Leave and Enter